JeGoi/armadillo2/README.md

 armadillo2.0 proposed NGS programs that are running in Docker containers. \
 Docker needs to be installed and Docker Daemon need to run.
 Windows only, Docker information can to be setted and tested in Armadillo Preferences or with the Docker button (top right of workflow framework) \
 It has been tested on:
 - ubuntu 14.04, 16.04 with Docker running in user session.
-(More instruciton on https://askubuntu.com/a/477554)
+(More instruction on https://askubuntu.com/a/477554)
 - windows7 and lower with Docker Toolbox (More instruction on https://docs.docker.com/toolbox/toolbox_install_windows/)
 - mac osX sierra version 10.12.6 and Docker Community Edition 17.09.0-ce-mac35 (More instruction on https://docs.docker.com/docker-for-mac/)